Properties of Noncommutative Renyi and Augustin Information: Complex Interpolation and Noncommutative Spaces

 \section{Complex Interpolation and Noncommutative {$L_p$} Spaces}

 In this section, we first recall the definition of the complex interpolation and the noncommutative $L_p$ spaces.
-The main result in this section is an interpolation inequality corresponding to Petz's R\'enyi divergence, which will be used to prove the concavity of Petz's auxiliary function in Section~\ref{sec:properties}.
+The main result in this section is an interpolation inequality corresponding to a quasi-norm defined in Eq.~\eqref{eq:Petz_norm}.
+This will be employed to prove the concavity of Petz's auxiliary function in Section~\ref{sec:properties}.

 Let us start with complex interpolation.
 We refer to \cite{BL76} for a detailed account of interpolation spaces.
 Let $X_0$ and $X_1$ be two Banach spaces.
 Assume that there exists a Hausdorff topological vector space $X$ such that $X_0, X_1\subset X$ as subspaces.
-Let $\mathcal{Z}=\{z\,|0\le \textsf{Re} (z)\le 1\}$ be the unit vertical strip on the complex plane, and $\mathcal{Z}_0=\{z\,|0< \textsf{Re} (z)< 1\}$ be its open interior.
-Let $\F(X_0, X_1)$ be the space of all functions $f:\mathcal{S}\to X_0+X_1$, which are bounded and continuous on $\mathcal{Z}$ and analytic on $\mathcal{Z}_0$, and moreover
+Let $\mathcal{Z}=\{z\,|\,0\le \textsf{Re} (z)\le 1\}$ be the unit vertical strip on the complex plane, and $\mathcal{Z}_0=\{z\,|0< \textsf{Re} (z)< 1\}$ be its open interior.
+Let $\F(X_0, X_1)$ be the space of all functions $f:\mathcal{Z}\to X_0+X_1$, which are bounded and continuous on $\mathcal{Z}$ and analytic on $\mathcal{Z}_0$, and moreover

 $\F(X_0, X_1)$ is again a Banach space equipped with the norm

 The complex interpolation space $(X_0,X_1)_\theta$, for $0\le \theta\le 1$, is the quotient space of $\F(X_0,X_1)$ as follows,

 where quotient norm is